 with Krishna Das

-A master kirtanist, Krishna Das will guide you in these ancient chants, making the practice fun and easy.
-Through his personable manner, he will lift any hesitation or fear beginners might feel and entice everyone to dive into lively, responsive chanting.
+A master kirtanist, Krishna Das will guide you in these ancient chants, making the practice exciting and simple.
+A personable, down-to-earth presenter, he’s gifted at lifting any hesitation or fear that beginners might feel and guiding everyone to dive into lively, responsive chanting.

 Krishna Das takes time to share insights that he has gained on the spiritual path and to tell stories of his experiences in India.
 Join us and elevate your mind, relax your body, and open your heart!

 Time for check-in: 2 pm and check-out: 2 pm